rlivingsus/misc/AllBooks.md

 - Hoffman, Carl: The Lunatic Express
 - Hogarth, M.C.A: HER INSTRUMENTS: 1)Earthrise
 - Holes, Paul: Unmasked: My Life Solving America's Cold Cases
-- Holiday, Ryan: Ego is the Enemy; Conspiracy; Stillness is the Key
+- Holiday, Ryan: Ego is the Enemy; Conspiracy; Stillness is the Key; Obstacle is the way
+- Hollins, Peter?: Finish what you start
 - Holmberg, Charlie: Star Father
 - Holmes, James: A Brief guide to Maritime Strategy
 - Holmes, Jamie: 12 Seconds of Silence